 LEWIS BAY, HYANNIS

-Bring your blanket and enjoy an entertaining pre-fireworks concert at 7 p.m. at Aselton Park, overlooking scenic Hyannis Harbor.
-In addition to Aselton Park, the best spots to view the evening's display are Bismore Park and and Veteran’s Park Beach.
+Bring your blanket and enjoy a patriotic fireworks display at dusk overlooking scenic Hyannis Harbor.
+Prior to the display, the Town Band performs a patriotic concert on the Bandstand from 5 to 6 p.m., followed by special guests Mamma’s Marmalade.
+In addition to Aselton Park, the best spots to view the evening's display are Bismore Park and Veteran’s Park Beach.
 More info>

 ROCK HARBOR, ORLEANS